kamil5b/bev-fs/GUIDE.md

 ---

-## `example/` (generated example) — not populated here but the CLI will copy `template-default` into an example directory when you run `myfw create`.
+## `example/` (generated example) — not populated here but the CLI will copy `template-default` into an example directory when you run `bun-elysia-vue-fs create`.

 ---

 ## README (root)

 ````
-# myfw — Monolithic framework scaffold
+# bun-elysia-vue-fs — Monolithic framework scaffold

 ## Quickstart (local dev)